Pamplona Capital Management nears deal to buy Parexel: WSJ

 Pamplona is set to pay US$88.10 a share in cash as part of the deal, the newspaper said citing people familiar with the matter. (http://on.wsj.com/2slumT7)

+Corvex Management LP, another prominent activist investor, owns a significant stake in Parexel as well, sources told Reuters in May, and also believes the company should sell itself.

+Up to Monday's close, shares of Parexel had risen nearly 22 percent since reports in early May that the company was exploring a sale.

-Parexel was not immediately available to comment outside regular U.S. business hours.
+Pamplona and Parexel were not immediately available to comment outside regular U.S. business hours.

 (Reporting by Subrat Patnaik in Bengaluru; Editing by Amrutha Gayathri)